ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 * If we reproject all pixels from the first frame with the approximation affine transformation and compare their landing spots with the landing spots computed with a dense optical flow algorithm, then we reveal all segments of the image that deviate from our assumptions, providing a way of dynamic obstacle detection even when the robot itself is moving.

 ## The Mathematics that Underpin the Premise
-The mathematics that explain the premise involves deriving a homographic transformation to describe how the pixel representation of a given planar scene changes between optical flow images taken closely together in time, then reducing this homographic transformation into an affine transformation leveraging that the robot camera moves between frames but that the camera rotation only involves yaw and leveraging that $z$-axis translation is small.
+The mathematics that explain the premise involves deriving a homographic transformation to describe how the pixel representation of a given planar scene changes between optical flow images taken closely together in time, then reducing this homographic transformation into an affine transformation leveraging that the robot camera moves between frames but that the camera rotation only involves yaw and that $z$-axis translation is small.

 * We begin by lifting all pixels belonging to the planar scene into the image plane via the camera intrinsics.